OWASP/CheatSheetSeries/cheatsheets/Threat_Modeling_Cheat_Sheet.md

 The step of system modeling seeks to answer the question "what are we building"?
 Without understanding a system, one cannot truly understand what threats are most applicable to it; thus, this step provides a critical foundation for subsequent activities.
 Although different techniques may be used in this first step of threat modeling, data flow diagrams (DFDs) are arguably the most common approach.

 DFDs allow one to visually model a system and its interactions with data and other entities; they are created using a [small number of simple symbols](https://github.com/adamshostack/DFD3).
 DFDs may be created within dedicated threat modeling tools such as [OWASP's Threat Dragon](https://github.com/OWASP/threat-dragon) or [Microsoft' Threat Modeling Tool](https://learn.microsoft.com/en-us/azure/security/develop/threat-modeling-tool) or using general purpose diagraming solutions such as [draw.io](https://draw.io).
+If you prefer an -as-code approach, [OWASP's pytm](https://owasp.org/www-project-pytm/) can help there.
 Depending on the scale and complexity of the system being modeled, multiple DFDs may be required.
 For example, one could create a DFD representing a high-level overview of the entire system along with a number of more focused DFDs which detail sub-systems.
 Technical tools are not strictly necessary; whiteboarding may be sufficient in some instances, though it is preferable to have the DFDs in a form that can be easily stored, referenced, and updated as needed.

 Regardless of how a DFD or comparable model is generated, it is important that the solution provides a clear view of trust boundaries, data flows, data stores, processes, and the external entities which may interact with the system.
 These often represent possible attack points and provide crucial input for the subsequent steps.